Harmonic morphisms from five-dimensional Lie groups: Conformal foliations of codimension 2

 \section{Conformal foliations of codimension 2}

 Let $G$ be a Riemannian Lie group, $K$ be a subgroup of codimension 2 and $\g$, $\k$ be their Lie algebras, respectively.
-Further assume that the foliation generated be the integrable distribution $\V=\k$ is conformal.
-This means that for any $X\in\V$ the adjoint action of $X$ on the 2-dimensional horizontal subspace $\H$ is conformal i.e.
+Further assume that the foliation generated be the integrable distribution $\V\cong\k$ is conformal.
+This means that for any $X\in\V$ the adjoint action of $X$ on the 2-dimensional horizontal subspace $\H$ is conformal i.e. there exists a $\rho\in\rn$ such that

 or put differently, $\H\ad_X\big\vert_\H:\H\to\H$ is in the conformal algebra acting on $\H$.
 It follows from the Jacobi identity and the fact that $\V$ is integrable that this is indeed a Lie algebra representation of $\k$ on $\H$ i.e. Here the bracket on the right-hand side is just the usual bracket on the space of endomorphisms on $\H$.
 Since $\co{\H}$ is abelian, we see from this formula, that the adjoint action of $[\V,\V]$ has no $\H$-component.
 These arguments were already utilized in the 4-dimensional case, see \cite{Gud-Sve-6}.
-Our Example \ref{exam-counter} shows that they are not valid when the codimension is greater that 2.
+Example \ref{exam-counter} shows that they are not valid when the codimension is greater that 2.

+\begin{remark} It should be noted that if the operator $\H\ad_x|_{\H}:\H\to\H$ is skew-symmetric for $X\in\V$ then the constant $\rho\in\rn$ is zero.
+This applies, for example, in the important case when $G$ is a compact semisimple Lie group and the metric is a negative multiple of the corresponding biinvariant Killing form. \end{remark}